ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

 bx dev deploy -t container
 ```

-3. After deployment completes, check the browser again.
-Note that the files were processed by the workers.
+3. After deployment completes, check the browser window with your web application again.
+Note that the status next to each file is now changed to "processed".

 ![](images/solution25/files_processed.png)

+In this tutorial we showed how you can use Kafka based MessageHub to implement a producer-consumer pattern.
+This allows the web application to be fast and offload the heavy processing to other applications.
+When work needs to be done, the producer (web application) creates messages and the work is load balanced between one or more workers who subscribe to the messages.
+In this example, we used a Java application running on Kubernetes to handle the processing, but these applications can also be Cloud Functions.
+Applications running on kubernetes are ideal for long running and intensive workloads.

 ## Clean up Resources